Oneplus Android 11 OxygenOS 11

 2. New System UI:

 As mentioned above, much of the OxygenOS 11 UI interface looks similar to Samsung’s OneUI here.
-From blank space, white spacing, to basic app spacing, everything resembles a lot to OneUI.
-This does help with one-handed usage but it also takes away the near-stock clean Android experience that Oneplus users so dearly love.
-Those who have used this beta build have criticized Oneplus a lot on this move and we will have to wait and see if Oneplus actually brings this to the stable version or we will see a better implementation of Android 11 in OxygenOS 11.
+From blank space white spacing to basic app spacing, everything resembles a lot to OneUI.
+This does help with one-handed usage, but it also takes away the near-stock clean Android experience that Oneplus users so dearly love.
+Those who have used this beta build have greatly criticized Oneplus on this move.
+We will have to wait and see if Oneplus actually brings this to the stable version or if we will see a better implementation of Android 11 in OxygenOS 11.

 One of the most notable changes is the arrival of the new font, Oneplus Sans.
-It will replace Oneplus Slate and for those who really love this font will have difficulties for sure.
-But those users who use the Noto Sans, don’t need to worry though as that will still be there as the default font in OxygenOS.
+It will replace Oneplus Slate, and those who really love this font will have difficulties for sure.
+But those users who use the Noto Sans don’t need to worry, though, as that will still be there as the default font in OxygenOS.

 3. New OxygenOS apps: